 Detraining Principle- This principle says that once consistent exercise stops, you will eventually lose the strength that you built up.
 Without overload or maintenance, muscles will weaken in two weeks or less.

-Diastolic blood pressure- The pressure exerted by the blood on the vessel walls during the resting portion of the cardiac cycle, measured in millimeters of diastolic number is the bottom of the fraction.
+Diastolic blood pressure- The pressure exerted by the blood on the vessel walls during the resting portion of the cardiac cycle, measured in millimeters of mercury.
+The diastolic number is the bottom of the fraction.
 120/80 is an average value for normal blood pressure (80 is the diastolic number).
 Mild high blood pressure is considered to be between 140/90 and 160/95.
 High blood pressure is defined by a value greater than 160/95.

 DOMS (Delayed Onset Muscle Soreness)- Muscle soreness or discomfort that appears 12 to 48 hours after exercise.
 It is most likely due to microscopic tears in the muscle tissue, and it usually requires a couple of days for the repair and rebuilding process to be completed.
 The muscle tissue grows back stronger, leading to increased muscle mass and strength.